Best online flower delivery services for 2023

 Price: from £25

 The best flower delivery services come with advice on how to care for your flowers.
 This should include how best to prepare the bouquet and what to do once the flowers are in water.
-A sachet of plant food, typically made from mild disinfectant and sugar, is also often included but this can also be bought online.
+A sachet of plant food is also often included, but this can also be bought online.
+To prolomg the lofe of your cut flowers follow these tips:

-Once placed in a vase, the water level should be checked every other day and topped up as needed.
-Try to place the flowers in a cooler spot away from fires or direct sunlight.
+• Try to place the flowers in a cooler spot away from radiators, fires and direct sunlight.

-This Product Guide was last updated in March 2022 and we apologise if anything has changed in price or availability.
+This Product Guide was last updated in January 2024.
+We apologise if anything has changed in price or availability.